 - Juice of half a lemon

 - 2.5 lbs seafood - I used a mixture of cod, shrimp & bay scallops

-- In a large dutch oven or suitable soup pan, heat the coconut oil over medium and saute the onions and shallot until almost translucent.
+- In a large dutch oven or suitable soup pan, heat the oil over medium and saute the onions and shallot until almost translucent.

 - Add the garlic cloves, tomato paste, oregano, fennel, red pepper flakes and black pepper.
 Stir to combine.

 - Add the tomatoes, stock and bay leaves.

 - Bring to a simmer for about 20 minutes.

 - Add the lemon juice and check / adjust seasonings.
 Simmer for another 5 minutes.

 - Remove the bay leaves, add the seafood, cover the pan and cook until just done, about 5 minutes.